sugarcoat/sugarcoat-example-project/README.md

 # Sugarcoat Example Project

-This site is used an an example to test Sugarcoat.
+This site is used as an example to test Sugarcoat.

 Build: